Step 10: Complete Other Registrations

 If you are hiring employees and you are paying them salary, wages, bonuses, vacation pay or tips, or providing them with another benefit such as housing or boarding, you will need to register with the Canada Revenue Agency (CRA) for a payroll deductions account.

 Your CRA account will allow you to make the required Income Tax, Canada Pension Plan (CPP) and Employment Insurance (EI) payments.
+For more about payroll deduction accounts, or more about payroll deduction accounts:

 C. If your business is incorporated